SAMPLE PREPARATION: Casting

 Note for other (larger) samples:

-You will likely cut/saw your sample in order to: 1) fit within the analytical "sweet spot," and/or 2) expose the analytical surface of ineterest.
+You will likely cut/saw your sample in order to: 1) fit within the analytical "sweet spot," and/or 2) expose the analytical surface of interest.
 Some considerations depending on your sample type:

 - For samples with parallel layers, consider cutting diagonally across the layers so that you don't lose layers by cutting them out.

-Whenever the analytical target is on a surface that has been cut (e.g. by a rock saw, or preferably a jeweler's saw with a small-kerf diamond-embedded blade.), it is essential that the cut surface be perfectly flat before casting in epoxy.
+Whenever the analytical target is on a surface that has been cut (e.g. by a rock saw, or preferably a jeweler's saw with a small-kerf diamond-embedded blade.), it is essential that the cut surface be pre-flattened before casting in epoxy.
 Otherwise, after casting, a significant amount of material may have to be removed by grinding in order to expose the analytical target.
-The excessive grinding can introduce polishing relief in the final mount, can grind through mineral standard grains, or worse, can remove important portions of your sample.
-To avoid these issues, please grind the cut analytical surface of your sample to flatness before casting in epoxy.
+Excessive grinding can introduce large scratches, can grind through mineral standard grains, or worse, can remove important portions of your sample.
+To avoid these issues, please grind the cut analytical surface of your sample to flatness before casting in epoxy using a 6-μm (no greater than 9-μm) fixed-diamond grinding disc.

 Materials used for casting by WiscSIMS: